themattrix/vagrant-dind/README.md

 ```

 At this point you'll be sitting in a tmux session, which is running in
-a one-time docker container.
-Exiting or disconnecting this session will
+a single-session docker container.
+Exiting or disconnecting the session will
 cause the container to be destroyed.
 When the container is destroyed, only
 three things survive: